All Episodes

 We need a calm approach to this.

-It makes sense from a public health point of view to isolate people, to quarantine people, occasionally if there's been a case maybe to temporarily close the school, but we can overreact to this.
+It makes sense from a public health point of view to isolate people, to quarantine people.

-Last word, uh Dr. Nicole Sapphire.
+Last word, Dr. Nicole Sapphire.

-I mean, as we wait for the epidemic to abate, we need to socially distance ourselves, avoid crowded areas, hand wash, cover your mouth when you cough, stop touching your face, and if you feel sick, sick, stay home.
+I mean, as we wait for the epidemic to abate, we need to socially distance ourselves, avoid crowded areas, hand wash, cover your mouth when you cough, stop touching your face, and if you feel sick, stay home.

 These are all important low-tech measures.